 Allied Health/Science Department Program Student Policy Manual

-- Describe, conduct, and evaluate cardiovascular assessments to appraise cardiopulmonary fitness, and develop appropriate aerobic exercise prescription plans.
-(CCC 1, 2, 5, 6; PGC 1, 2, 3, 4, 5, 6, 10)
+- Describe, administer, and evaluate cardiovascular assessments to appraise cardiopulmonary fitness, and develop appropriate aerobic exercise prescription plans.
+(CCC 1, 2, 5, 6; PGC 1, 2, 3, 4, 7)

-- Design and revise safe and effective individualized aerobic exercise prescription plans based upon pre-exercise screenings for apparently healthy and special populations.
-(CCC 3, 4, 5; PGC 7, 8, 10)
+- Design and modify safe and effective individualized aerobic exercise prescription plans based upon pre-exercise screenings for apparently healthy and special populations.
+(CCC 3, 4, 5; PGC 4, 5, 7)

-- Demonstrate and appropriately assess the components of professional behaviors as applied in the classroom and lab activities.
-(CCC 3, 4; PGC 1, 5)
+- Demonstrate and assess the components of professional behaviors as applied in the classroom and lab activities.
+(CCC 3, 4; PGC 1, 4)